daniwebdevid/nodeman/README.md

 cmake --build .

 # 4. Install the binary to a system path (Requires sudo/root access)
-# This step is highly recommended so you can run 'ndm' from anywhere.
 sudo cmake --install .

 ```